MJRidder/nailstudio_booking/README.md

    - The purpose of the program is stated in the main menu.

 ### Code validation
+The Python code itself has been reviewed with the "flake8" command in VScode.
+Removing all errors shown in the "run.py" file.
+No current errors present.
+Errors however in other files (e.g. .vscode) have gone untouched as these were part of the Code Institute template and were not used/touched by me in the process of building the booking system.

 The code was validated using [Pep8 Linter](https://pep8ci.herokuapp.com/#).
 No errors were found in its final testing.
 The two remaining remarks are lines deemed "too long" but I have kept as is as they are 'return lines' which I do not want to break.

 <details>